ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-5.md

 On the left is a list of your scripts, and on the right is a composition box for writing scripts.
 A **special interface feature** is the _Pig helper_ located below the name of your script file.
 The _Pig helper_ provides us with templates for the statements, functions, I/O statements, HCatLoader() and Python user defined functions.
 At the very bottom are status areas that will show the results of our script and log files.

-The following screenshot shows and describes the various components and features of the Pig User View:
+The following screenshot shows and describes the various components and features of the Pig View:

 ![Lab3_5](/assets/hello-hdp/pig_user_view_components_hello_hdp.png)